in2code-de/lux/Documentation/Privacy/PrivacyPage.md

 hier deaktivieren.
 In diesem Fall wird in Ihrem Browser eine Opt-Out-Einstellung hinterlegt, die verhindert, dass LUX Nutzungsdaten speichert.
 ```

+**Note:** This example describes the default identification method (LocalStorage).
+If you switched LUX to the
+cookieless fingerprint mode (see [Fingerprints vs. local storage](FingerprintsAndLocalStorage.md)), you should describe
+instead, that visitors are recognized by an anonymized hash of their hard- and software.

 We would recommend to place an Opt-Out Plugin also nerby this explanation
 (see [Plugins](../Technical/Plugins/Index.md)).